pfertyk/blog/content/007-nasa-aiohttp.md

-* `sol`: the Martian rotation or day on which a photo was taken, counting up from the rover's landing date (the maximum value can be found in *rover/max_sol* part of the response)
+* `sol`: the Martian rotation or day on which a photo was taken, counting up from the rover's landing date (the maximum value can be found in `rover/max_sol` part of the response)
 * `API_KEY`: API key provided by NASA (you can use the default one: `DEMO_KEY`)

-In return we will get the list of photos, each with a URL, camera info and rover manifest.
+In return we will get a list of photos, each with a URL, camera info and rover manifest.

 Modify the `nasa.py` file to look like this: